FormulasQuestion/moodle-qtype_formulas/README.md

-WARNING :
-I am now retired and I stopped all Moodle related activities.
-This repository is here just for history and this work is not maintained any more.
-Feel free to fork it and modify it to suit your needs or improve compatibility with recent Moodle versions.
-Additionaly you can consider contacting the Moodle team and become the new maintainer of this plugin.
-Thanks

 Formulas question type for Moodle
 ---------------------------------
 This is a question type plugin for Moodle with random values and multiple answer fields.